Rheumatology NP salary: what to expect and how to earn more

-Rheumatology NPs earn between $115,000 and $155,000 annually in most US markets, based on aggregate data from Nurse.org, ZipRecruiter, Glassdoor, and specialty compensation surveys.
-The Bureau of Labor Statistics does not publish a rheumatology-specific NP code — all NPs are classified under SOC 29-1171 — so specialty salary estimates draw on survey data, job posting analysis, and wRVU productivity benchmarks rather than a single government figure.
-The BLS national median for all NPs was $129,210 per year ($62.12/hr) as of May 2024.
+Rheumatology NPs earn between roughly $120,000 and $165,000 annually in most US markets.
+The Bureau of Labor Statistics does not publish a rheumatology-specific NP code – all nurse practitioners are classified under SOC 29-1171 – so specialty estimates draw on job posting analysis and wRVU productivity benchmarks rather than a single government figure.
+The BLS national median for all NPs is $132,300 per year ($63.61/hour) as of the May 2025 Occupational Employment and Wage Statistics, with a 10th-to-90th percentile spread of $101,340 to $174,420.

-Rheumatology NPs earn above the all-NP median at mid-career, driven by the specialty’s diagnostic complexity, biologic pharmacology demands, and a genuine workforce shortage documented in the ACR’s 2023 workforce study.
-The primary salary levers — biologic infusion supervision, full-practice state authority, and wRVU productivity model — are covered in detail below.
+Rheumatology NP compensation is supported by the specialty’s diagnostic complexity, its biologic pharmacology demands, and a well-documented rheumatologist workforce shortage.
+The primary salary levers – biologic infusion supervision, state practice authority, and the wRVU productivity model – are covered in detail below.
 For the full career pathway, see the companion rheumatology NP career guide.

 National salary overview

-The 90th percentile range reflects high-volume community practice with wRVU productivity bonuses, biologic infusion supervision privileges, full-practice state authority, and significant tenure in the specialty.
-Clinicians at academic medical centers typically earn 5–15% less in base salary than their community counterparts, offset by academic prestige, research involvement, and structured professional development.
+The 90th percentile range reflects high-volume community practice with wRVU productivity bonuses, biologic infusion supervision privileges, independent practice authority, and significant tenure in the specialty.
+Clinicians at academic medical centers typically earn 5–15% less in base salary than their community counterparts, offset by complex caseloads, research involvement, and structured professional development.

 Salary by work setting